playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 Well, we can!
 Sort of...

 While we _can't_ outright remove the ability to pass the data from the parent to the children, what we **can** do is pass these components _implicitly_ instead of _explicitly_.
 This means that instead of telling the child component what data it should accept, we simply hand off data regardless of if it's needed or not.
-From there, it's the child component's job to raise it's hand and ask for data.
+From there, it's the child component's job to raise its hand and ask for data.

 Think of this like a buffet of food.
-Instead of serving food directly to the customer's table, the customer comes to the table with all of the food, takes what it wants, and is satisfied with the results all-the-same.
+Instead of serving food directly to the customer's table, the customer comes to the table with all the food, takes what it wants, and is satisfied with the results all-the-same.

 ![A collection of state data is roughly akin to a buffet dinner](./buffet_analogy.png)

 We do this method of implicit data passing using a methodology called "**dependency injection**".

-# Providing Basic Values with Dependency Injection
+# Providing Basic Values with Dependency Injection {#basic-values}

 When we talk about dependency injection, we're referring to a method of providing data from a parent component down to a child component through implicit means.